Buy IHG One Rewards Points with 100% Bonus & Save Over 20% at Some Hotels

 Bottom Line

 Booking hotels with points bought used to be a good measure in many cities to keep the price of hotel stays within limits, e.g. during trade fairs or other large events that tend to drive up rates.
-Now, because of the dynamic pricing, that advantage has faded away.
-Currently, the upside of booking with points is that those bookings can be cancelled.
+Now, because of the dynamic pricing, that advantage has faded a bit, but the prices were still mostly attractive for a long time.
+Now, IHG points are slowly losing value and these frequent point sales are becoming less attractive.
+An upside of booking with points that remains is that those bookings can be cancelled.

 Write a comment